MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 		[username] $ cd /tmp
 4. Run the script.
 		[tmp] $ sudo bash install.sh
-5. When prompted to accept the license terms for Microsoft R open, click Enter to read the EULA, click **y** to accept the terms, and then click **q** to continue.
+5. When prompted to accept the license terms for Microsoft R open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
 6. Installer output shows the packages and location of the log file.
 7. Check the version of Microsoft R Open using `rpm -qi`:
 		[tmp] $ rpm -qi microsoft-r-server-mro-8.0